r-hub/pkgsearch/README.md

 ## Keep up with CRAN

-are you curious about the latest releases or
+Are you curious about the latest releases or
     archivals?

 ``` r